-India’s rank on World Press Freedom Index falls eight places to 150
+India’s rank on World Press Freedom Index falls to 150 out of 180 countries

 Reporters Without Borders reiterated its last year’s description of the country as one of the world’s most dangerous ones for the media.

-India’s ranking in the World Press Freedom Index fell from 142 in 2021 to 150 in 2022, media watchdog Reporters Sans Frontières said on Tuesday.
+India’s ranking in the World Press Freedom Index fell from 142 in 2021 to 150 this year out of 180 countries, media watchdog Reporters Sans Frontières said on Tuesday.

 The organisation has been publishing the World Press Freedom Index since 2002.
 India’s rank has fallen to 150 in 2022 from 133 in 2016.